 If you are staying at a Disney hotel, you will receive a MagicBand from Disney prior to your arrival.
 These are the greatest things ever!
 They are plastic bands, similar to a FitBit.
 The MagicBand will contain your hotel room key, your park tickets, your fastpasses, and your dining plan, all on your wrist!
 You can also link your credit card to it so you can charge your purchases right to your band.
 Each person in your party will get a MagicBand.

-Disney usually ships these to you 30 days prior to your arrival.
-Before that time, be sure to go to Disney’s website and customize everyone’s bands.
-You can pick the color and tell Disney what name to put on each band.
-The names will appear on the inside of the band.
+Disney usually ships these to you 10 days prior to your arrival.
+Be sure to go to Disney’s website and customize everyone’s bands at least 11 days prior to arrival.
+You can pick the color or for $10 you can choose a specialty band.
+You can also choose what name to be on the inside of each band.
 This is helpful for remembering who’s is who’s.
 If you are not staying on property, you can buy a MagicBand and then link your tickets and reservations onto it.

 Almost there!
 The last thing you should do if you are staying on-site is online check-in.
 Starting 10 days prior to your arrival, you can go to My Disney Experience and check into your hotel online.
 This will let Disney know what time to expect you on your arrival day so they can have everything ready for you.
 Also, during online check-in, provide your cell phone number and/or your email address to Disney.
 On your arrival day, when your room is ready, they will email and/or text you with your room number!
 This means you can skip the front desk and go straight to your room!